LimitPoint/TimeWarp/README.md

 let _ = ScaleFunctionTestType.allCases .map({ testScaleVideo(scaleType: $0) })
 ```

 Run the app on the Mac and navigate to the apps Documents folder using 'Go to Folder...' from the 'Go' menu in the Finder.
-There you will find the generated variably scaled video samples.
+There you will find the generated video samples.

-Here is an explicit sample with the scaling function s(t) = sqrt(t), and kDefaultURL pointing to a video bundle resource.
+Here is an explicit sample with the scaling function s(t) = t, and kDefaultURL pointing to a video bundle resource.
+Since sqrt(t) is the integral of

 The output is a video whose rate of play slowly increases: